 - CMA: Like the STEM labs, the Communication Media Arts classes offer a variety of learning opportunities, including computer graphics, video production, digital communication, virtual reality and more.

 - Digital Music Studio: modern methods of music composition, recording, and production using computers, digital audio software, and electronic and acoustic instruments.

 Over the past few years, many of our learning spaces have been updated to meet the needs of our students:

 The Shepard and Caruso science classrooms and labs were renovated to become state-of-the-art facilities with flexible space that enhances teaching and learning – and excitement about science.
 Designed with detailed input from District 109 science teachers, the labs have received awards and are models for other school districts.

 All elementary schools renovated their Library Media Centers, with generous support from the PTOs, to incorporate SMARTLabs which are currently utilized by our elementary STEM teachers.

 All general music, instrumental music, and art spaces were renovated.

 All middle schools renovated their Library Media Centers to serve as a Learning Commons, an active learning space that serves as the hub of innovative learning for the school.

 1:1 in 109

-Our Technology Department supports the infrastructure and provides support to staff and students.
+Our Coordinator of Technology manages and supports the infrastructure and provides support to staff and students.